ekim2015/MultithreadingLib/REPORT.md

 pointers, curr and new, pointed to the current thread and the next thread.
 From there, a new thread is selected through dequeuing the oldest thread.
-If the next thread's state was either blocked or exited, it would simply push it back into the rear of the queue and another thread would be chosen.
+If the next thread's state was either blocked or exited, it would simply push it back into the rear of the queue and the next oldest thread would be checked to see if it was in the Ready state.
 The current thread, represented by the curr pointer, would be enqueued back into the queue and have its state set to Ready.
 Because the current thread represents the currently running thread, we reset the current thread's pointer to this newly dequeued thread.
 We then call uthread_ctx_switch() to switch from the previously running thread's context to the new one.

     /* Pick New Thread to Run */
     queue_dequeue(ready_queue, (void **)&next);